AviaireGrippe Aviare, Bird Flu, Avi.

-Below are the strongest indications of Aviaire in traditional homeopathic usage, not reviewed by the FDA.
+Below are the main rubriks (i.e strongest indications or symptoms) of Aviaire in traditional homeopathic usage, not approved by the FDA.

 Dr. Cartier gave an account of this nosode in his paper read at the International Homoeopathic Congress, 1896 (Transactions, Part "Essays and Communications," p.
 187).
-Aviaire acts most prominently on the apices of the lungs, and it corresponds most closely to the bronchitis of influenza, which simulates tuberculosis, having cured several hopeless-looking cases.
+Aviaire acts most prominently on the apices of the lungs, and it corresponds most closely to the bronchitis of Influenzinum influenza, which simulates tuberculosis, having cured several hopeless-looking cases.
 It has also done excellently in some cases of bronchitis following measles.
-The bacillus of avian tuberculosis has been identified with that of human tuberculosis, but the clinical properties of the two nosodes are not identical.≡ show all authors ...
+The bacillus of avian tuberculosis has been identified with that of human tuberculosis, but the clinical properties of the two nosodes are not identical.